 - Child Support

-The Firm represents clients in all aspects of actions to establish paternity (and disestablishment), including parenting plans and child support.
+We represent clients in all aspects of actions to establish or disestablish paternity, including parenting plans and child support.

-After the Court dissolves a marriage or establishes a child’s paternity, there may come a time where a party is no longer able to follow the Parenting Plan or provide the same or similar financial support.
-Clients who have experienced a substantial, material, and unanticipated change of circumstances may be entitled to a modification of the Parenting Plan or Timesharing schedule.
-Similarly, clients who have experienced a substantial, material, permanent, and unanticipated change of circumstances may be entitled to a modification of their child support obligation.
+After the court dissolves a marriage or establishes a child’s paternity, there may come a time where an individual is no longer able to follow the parenting plan or provide the agreed upon financial support.
+Clients who have experienced a substantial, material, and unanticipated change of circumstances may be entitled to a modification of the parenting plan or timesharing schedule.
+Similarly, these clients may also be entitled to a modification of their child support obligation.

-Enforcement actions can include one or all of the following situations:
+Enforcement actions can include one or all the following situations:

 We represent clients who are seeking an enforcement action and those defending against an enforcement action.

-The Firm represents clients in both the preparation of and litigation related to prenuptial agreements.
-Prenuptial agreements are contracts in contemplation of marriage which govern the rights and obligations of each party in the event of an action to dissolve the marriage or the death of a party.
+Our services cover preparing clients for matters regarding a prenuptial agreement, which is a contract in contemplation of marriage that governs the rights and obligations of each party in the event of an action to dissolve the marriage or the death of a party.

-The firm represents clients in the negotiation and drafting of Post-Nuptial Agreements, which are written agreements entered into by two married individuals deciding upon their personal and financial issues.
-This type of agreement can involve future support provisions, the management of financial assets, testamentary rights, business interests, and other similar issues.
+Our firm represents clients in the negotiation and drafting of a post-nuptial agreement, which is a written agreement entered into by two married individuals that dictate their personal and financial issues.
+This agreement can involve future support provisions, the management of financial assets, testamentary rights, business interests, and other similar issues.

-The Firm represents clients in relocation actions.
-Relocation is a cause of action in which one party seeks to temporarily or permanently move fifty or more miles from the traditional marital or judicially established home with a minor child of the parties.
+We provide services to clients looking to relocate.
+Relocation is a cause of action in which one party seeks to move 50 or more miles temporarily or permanently from the traditional marital home or judicially established home with a minor child.

-The Firm represents clients in family law matters actions that involve complex international issues, including: Recognition of foreign marriages/judgements for enforcement, international premarital and postmarital agreements, jurisdictional disputes, international child support, international child relocation, and international child abduction.
+Our firm represents clients in family law matter actions that involve complex international issues, including recognition of foreign marriages/judgements for enforcement, international premarital and post-marital agreements, jurisdictional disputes, international child support, international child relocation, and international child abduction.